Zymbit-Docs/zymdocsy/content/reference/faq/zymkey4.md

 ## **Troubleshooting**
 ------

+### **Troubleshooting Checklist**

+Before contacting Zymbit with troubleshooting related questions, please read through the following checklist.

+1.
+2.
+3.
+4.
+5.

+If your issue is not related to any of the above list, read through the FAQ below to see if your issue is answered.
+If you still do not see a solution to your problem, reach out on our [Community Forum](https://community.zymbit.com/).
+Thank you!

 ##### Q: Why does the LED continue to blink rapidly?
 It never blinks with the described pattern of once (in Development mode) or three times (in Production mode) every three seconds.

 <details>